Fed-inspired gyrations hold silver lining for European cyclicals

 Until just six weeks ago, this year's European stocks rally had been led by so-called defensive shares - stocks offering a bond-like steady income - reflecting investor caution over growth and lower expected profits for firms linked to the economic cycle.

-But with the U.S. Federal Reserve signaling last week it would scale back stimulus in response to a more robust U.S. economy, analysts say cyclical stocks are well-placed to benefit.
+But with the U.S. Federal Reserve signalling last week it would scale back stimulus in response to a more robust U.S. economy, analysts say cyclical stocks are well-placed to benefit.

 "(Cyclicals) are undervalued particularly compared to the defensives," said Ros Price, chief investment strategist at Seven Investment Management, which has 4 billion pounds ($6.2 billion) of assets under management.